perun-network/perun-ckb-backend/README.md

 Learn how to use go-perun backends in the documentation of the go-perun core library.
 It supposed to work in tandem with the [perun-ckb-contract](https://github.com/perun-network/perun-ckb-contract)

+This backend supports the following features on CKB:
+* Open and close payment channels on CKB.
+* Support for SUDT tokens in payment channels.
+* Off-chain state updates and signatures.
+* On-chain dispute resolution.
+* Automated tests using a local CKB devnet.

+<b><span style="color:#1E90FF">This can be used in combination with other go-perun backends like [perun-eth-backend](https://github.com/perun-network/perun-eth-backend) to create cross-chain payment channels.</span></b>

 ## Project structure
 * `backend/`: Backend interface implementations.
 * `channel/`: Channel interface implementations.